yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`FIT_KERNEL_COMP_ALG`
       Compression algorithm to use for the kernel image inside the FIT Image.
-      At present, the only supported values are "gzip" (default) or "none" If you set this variable to anything other than "none" you may also need to set :term:`FIT_KERNEL_COMP_ALG_EXTENSION`.
+      At present, the only supported values are "gzip" (default), "lzo" or "none".
+      If you set this variable to anything other than "none" you may also need to set :term:`FIT_KERNEL_COMP_ALG_EXTENSION`.

    :term:`FIT_KERNEL_COMP_ALG_EXTENSION`
       File extension corresponding to :term:`FIT_KERNEL_COMP_ALG`.
 The default value is ".gz".
+If you set :term:`FIT_KERNEL_COMP_ALG` to "lzo", you may want to set this variable to ".lzo".

    :term:`FIT_KEY_GENRSA_ARGS`
       Arguments to openssl genrsa for generating RSA private key for signing